TonyTwoStep/pia-wg/README.md

 # pia-wg
-A WireGuard configuration utility for Private Internet Access

-This is a Python utility that generates WireGuard configuration files for the Private Internet Access VPN service.
-This allows you to take advantage of the WireGuard protocol without relying on PIA's proprietary client.

-This was created by reverse engineering the [manual-connections](https://github.com/pia-foss/manual-connections) script released by PIA.
-At this stage, the tool is a quick and dirty attempt to get things working.
-It could break at any moment if PIA makes changes to their API.

-pia-wg runs on both Windows and Linux.

 ## Modifications of this fork
 ### Specify PIA credentials via env vars (optional)
 - `PIA_USERNAME` (the pia username)